clintonboys/clintonboys.github.io/_posts/2024-06-06-israeli-constituencies.md

     status = model.optimize(max_seconds=10800)

 But after I went through the paper again I realised the whole point of the first "phase" of their algorithm is that you allow census blocks to be split, so you need LP variables for each of the population.
-So probably I need to use a MCF implementation; I will try OR-tools at first.
+So probably I need to use a MCF implementation; I would like to try OR-tools at first.

 ![Statistical areas by population](/assets/winner_by_electorate.png)

-TK
+I didn't completely get to finish this project, but the above picture gives the basic idea, it's just missing the final "contiguity" constraint which is harder to encode.
+I didn't get around to this yet, but if someone else would like to pick up from here I would be very keen to see a final map!